reanimatedmanx/reanimatedmanx/README.md

 ### Personal work ⚡

-I really enjoy modern c++ and game development, so I am creating stuff for the sake of my soul
+I really enjoy modern c++ and game development, so I am creating stuff for the sake of my soul ;)

-Some of this work you can see below :point_down:
+More to come in upcoming months.

+__Mare Tranquillitatis__
+14/04/2022